The MA in Irish Studies is made up of 6 courses ('modules') and a Dissertation

 - MA Specialisation - Anthropology of Ireland (Anthropology - ANT7053 - S2)

-And modules from our Research Skills and Work Placements course list, including:
+And modules from our Research Skills and Work Placements course list.
+You should take at least one of these modules.

 - Literary Research Methods (English - ENG7163 - S1)